Contrasting Aphria (APHA) & Its Competitors

 |14

-Aphria presently has a consensus price target of $8.83, indicating a potential upside of 107.73%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 120.70%.
-Given Aphria’s peers higher probable upside, analysts plainly believe Aphria has less favorable growth aspects than its peers.
+Aphria currently has a consensus target price of $8.83, suggesting a potential upside of 100.19%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 119.72%.
+Given Aphria’s competitors higher possible upside, analysts clearly believe Aphria has less favorable growth aspects than its competitors.

 Summary